-In addition to union consultation, there will be occasions when management need to meet with employees who may be affected by the proposals from the

-Programme - either in groups Trade unions and H.R. should be notified well in advance about these meetings so that decisions about attendance can be made.
+In addition to union consultation, there will be occasions when management need to meet with employees who may be affected by the proposals from the Programme - either in groups or on their own.
+Trade unions and H.R. should be notified well in advance about these meetings so that decisions about attendance can be made.